How to Write Website Copy That SELLS: Guide for Founders

 ❌ can’t communicate what sets you apart from your competitors

-❌don’t know how to talk about your services or products in a way that resonates with your audience
+❌ can’t articulate the value of your services or products in a way that resonates with your audience

 … why should your dream prospects choose you instead of your competitors?

-Brand messaging, on the other hand, allows you to fine-tune your value proposition and communication so that they connect with your specific audience.
+Brand messaging, on the other hand, allows you to fine-tune your value proposition and communication so they connect with your specific audience.

-That way, choosing you will become a no-brainer.
+That way, choosing you becomes a no-brainer.

 2. If you’re not clear on it, you can’t expect your copywriter to convey your brand message through your copy